mmkaram/mmkaram.github.io/content/posts/cicd.md

 ## DNS, Reverse Proxy, and Publicly Facing Sites

 My VPS has a admin system that allows subdomains from it's higher level domain to be configured to point to your VPS's IP address.
 After setting that up, it's a matter of getting that https request to point to my NextJS server.
 There are many ways to use this, [traeffic](https://doc.traefik.io/traefik/) was recommended to me as well as being mentioned in the video I linked above.
-But for me, when I hear reverse proxy, I hear NGINX, so that's what I did.
+This was a chance for me to go off the beaten path and learn something newer and less archaic than nginx(which I've used for other projects before).
+With it's strange syntax and strange configuration file setup, you'd really think this program wasn't designed for the modern web.
+Plus, no one would willingly go out of their way to write nginx configurations that are deployable with docker when there are other options available, right?

+### Writing nginx configurations that are deployable with docker

-Keeping up with the theme of repoducibility, I found the official docker container for nginx, and set it with my current docker compose system.
+I found the official docker container for nginx, and set it with my current docker compose system.
 Given that I had used NGINX before, this was as easy as taking what used to be a split and messy confuguration that lives inside multiple subdirectoriese of `/etc/nginx/` and put it in one nginx.conf file that lived in the same directory as my `compose.yml` file.

 All this file did was point all https traffic coming from the websites domain to port 3000, which is the port where NextJS was hosting my web app.